 from “Those Who Are to Be Made Perfect Must Undergo Refinement” in The Word Appears in the Flesh

 In his belief in God, Peter sought to satisfy God in everything, and sought to obey all that came from God.
 Without the slightest complaint, he was able to accept chastisement and judgment, as well as refinement, tribulation and lack in his life, none of which could alter his love of God.
 Is this not the ultimate love of God?
 Is this not the fulfillment of the duty of a creature of God?
-Chastisement, judgment, tribulation—you are capable of achieving obedience unto death, and this is what should be achieved by a creature of God, this is the purity of the love of God.
+Whether in chastisement, judgment, or tribulation, you are always capable of achieving obedience unto death, and this is what should be achieved by a creature of God, this is the purity of the love of God.
 If man can achieve this much, then he is a qualified creature of God, and there is nothing which better satisfies the desire of the Creator.
 Imagine that you are able to work for God, yet you do not obey God, and are incapable of truly loving God.
 In this way, not only will you not have fulfilled the duty of a creature of God, but will also be condemned by God, for you are someone who does not possess the truth, who is incapable of obeying God, and who is disobedient to God.
 You only care about working for God, and do not care about putting the truth into practice, or knowing yourself.
 You do not understand or know the Creator, and do not obey or love the Creator.
 You are someone who is innately disobedient to God, and so such people are not beloved by the Creator.

 from “Success or Failure Depends on the Path That Man Walks” in The Word Appears in the Flesh

 To summarize taking the path of Peter, it is to take the path of pursuing the truth, which is also the path of truly knowing oneself and changing one’s disposition.
 Only by going the way of Peter will one be going the way of being perfected by God.
 One must be clear on specifically how to take the way of Peter and how to put it into practice.
 First, one must put aside his own intentions, improper pursuits, and even his family and all things of his own flesh.
 He must be wholeheartedly devoted, that is, completely devote himself to the word of God, focus on eating and drinking the word of God, focus on the search for the truth, the search for God’s intention in His words, and try to grasp the will of God in everything.
 This is the most fundamental and the most critical method of practice.
 This is what Peter did after seeing Jesus, and it is only by practicing in this way that one obtains the best results.
 Wholehearted devotion to the words of God mainly means seeking the truth, seeking God’s intention within His words, focusing on grasping the will of God, and understanding and obtaining more truth from the words of God.
 When reading His words, Peter was not focused on understanding doctrines and he was even less focused on obtaining theological knowledge; instead, he was focused on understanding the truth and grasping God’s will, and achieving an understanding of His disposition and His loveliness.
 He also tried to understand the various corrupt states of man from God’s words, and understand the corrupt nature of man and man’s true shortcomings, achieving all aspects of the demands God makes of man in order to satisfy Him.
 He had so many correct practices within the words of God; this is most in line with God’s will, and it is man’s best cooperation in his experience of the work of God. … If one can truly enter into the reality of God’s words from the matters and the words required by Him, then he will be a person perfected by God.
 It can be said that the work and the words of God are completely effective for this person, that God’s words become his life, he obtains truth, and he can live according to God’s words.
 After this the nature of his flesh, that is, the foundation of his original existence, will shake and collapse.
-After one has the words of God as their life they become a new person.
+After one has the words of God as his life he becomes a new person.
 The words of God become his life; the vision of God’s work, His requirements of man, His revelation of man, and the standards for a true life that God requires man to achieve become his life—he lives according to these words and these truths, and this person becomes perfected by the words of God.
 He experiences rebirth and becomes a new man through His words.
 This is the path by which Peter pursued the truth; it was the path of being perfected, perfected by God’s words, and gaining life from the words of God.
 The truth expressed by God’s words became his life, and only then did he become a person who obtained the truth.

 from “How to Take the Path of Peter” in Records of Christ’s Talks